Aged care training: what it is and how to complete it

 • The Serious Incident Response Scheme

-The training takes approximately 3 hours in total and is entirely self-paced; you can work through it in your own time.
+The training takes approximately 2 hours and 45 minutes in total and is entirely self-paced; you can work through it in your own time.

-1. Head to the Mable Learning Hub and select Aged Care Competency Training
+1. Head to the Mable Learning Hub and select Aged Care Training

 2. If you don't have an account yet, you can create on to get started

-3. Complete all 8 modules and download the certificate for each one
+3. Complete all modules and download your certificate

 Once our team has reviewed your certificates, your Mable profile will be updated to show that you've completed the training.

-When do I need to complete this by?
+When do I need to complete the training by?

-From 30 June 2026, support workers who haven’t completed the required competency training will no longer be able to apply for jobs with clients receiving aged care government funding.
+As we roll out these requirements in stages, support workers who have not completed the training won’t be able to apply for jobs with clients receiving aged care government funding.

 We strongly recommend completing the training as early as possible to avoid any disruption to your work.